like colour TV

 Think about how stupid the average person is, and then realize that half of 'em are stupider than that. [+]

-The author info and picture are from Wikipedia, licensed under the GNU Free Documentation License.
+The author info is from Wikipedia, licensed under the GNU Free Documentation License.

 Compiled and edited byLuis de Avendaño